3mdeb/openpower-coreboot-docs/README.md

 3mdeb Embedded Systems Consulting is porting POWER9 architecture with Raptor Comupting Systems' Talos II and Talos II lite as reference platforms.
 The project has been initiated and is sponsored by Insurgo Technologies Libres/Open Technologies.
-The development process is open and anyoen can join.
+The development process is open and anyone can join.
 See [How to help and contribute](#how-to-help-and-contribute) section.

 ## Repository overview